 What If I Miss a Dose of Heartworm Preventative?

-Heartworm prevention medication has to be given according to a strict, unbroken schedule for total protection.
+Heartworm meds for dogs have to be given according to a strict, unbroken schedule for total protection.
 If you miss a dose, you’ll want to contact your veterinarian and consult the product literature to see whether or not it is safe to administer.

 Depending on the time between doses, your vet may recommend heartworm testing in six months.